Specialised foundation programmes (research)

-We have a vibrant active Clinical Academic Society, which meets for academic and social meetings and provides near peer support for trainees.
-Currently the University of Sheffield hosts over 250 (including PhD) clinical academic trainees from academic foundation training through to clinical lectureship and onwards to clinician scientist and other post-doctoral fellowships.
+We have a vibrant active Clinical Academic Society, which meets for academic and social meetings and provides near-peer support for trainees.
+Currently, the University of Sheffield hosts over 250 (including PhD) clinical academic trainees from academic foundation training through to clinical lectureships and onwards to clinician-scientist and other post-doctoral fellowships.

 Being an Academic Foundation trainee has allowed me greater opportunities to understand how research is undertaken and allowed me to attend interesting events such as the Academic Gala.

 Dr Suneil Raju